 6. The technique of extraction and separation

 It can also be used in the removal of hydrocarbons and halogenated hydrocarbons.
-The impurities in the soil are mainly located in a finer and coarser part of the soil such as the hummus.
-Removal can be based on the separation of the particles of soil in fractions using the principle of the gravitational pull of different particles.
+The impurities in the soil are mainly located in a finer and coarser part of the soil, such as the hummus.
+Removal can be based on the separation of the particles of soil in fraction using the principle of the gravitational pull of different particles.

 7. Microbial treatment